Annobonese Creole

 Annobonese Creole is a Portuguese creole known to its speakers as Fa d'Ambu or Fá d'Ambô (Fala de Ano-Bom, "Annobón speech").
 It is spoken on the Annobón and Bioko Islands off the coast of Equatorial Guinea, mostly by people of mixed African, Portuguese and Spanish descent.
 It is called annobonense or annobonés in Spanish.

 The attitude in Equatorial Guinea towards this language is positive.
-It is taught in special courses in the capital city of Malabo.
+It is taught in special courses in the former capital city of Malabo.

 History

 Annobonese originated sometime during the 16th century as an offshoot of Forro Creole, while this stage of Annobonese is unattested remaining linguistic traces show this.
 The creole language was spoken originally by the descendants of intermixing between Portuguese men and African women slaves imported from other places, especially from São Tomé and Angola, and therefore descends from Portuguese and Forro, the creole of the freed slaves of São Tomé.
 The government of Equatorial Guinea financed an Instituto Internacional da Língua Portuguesa (IILP) sociolinguistic study in Annobón, which noticed strong links with the Portuguese creole populations in São Tomé and Príncipe, Cape Verde and Guinea-Bissau.

 The language was first attested in an article called Negerportugiesische von Annobom.
-Sitzungsberichte der philosophisch (Negro Portuguese by Annobom.
-Meeting reports of the philosophical).
+Sitzungsberichte der philosophisch-historischen Classe der Kaiserlichen Akademie der Wissenschaften in Wien (Negro Portuguese by Annobom.
+Meeting reports of the philosophical-historical class of the Imperial Academy of Sciences in Vienna).
 Which was written by Hugo Schuchart in 1888.

 The Annobonese population was relatively isolated from the outside world, as their island was too small to a major trade center and wasn't near any major trade routes.
 After Annobón island was taken over by the Portuguese the language absorbed very little influence from Spanish.
 Though Spanish influence would gradually influence it as Annobón became further integrated.

 Today Annobonese is a thriving language as it is the first language of nearly all of the Annobonese people.
 The language is used in all aspects of society but the language is never written.
 Practically all Annobonese are bilingual in other languages including Pidgin English, Spanish, Bubi and Fang.